JingYi120/clothing_shop/README.md

 - On clothes page, admin can create a new product, edit the product or change the cover photo of product, delete the product.
 Also can select the category to check the product of the category.
 - On users page, admin can set the account to the user or admin except the certain account(root@example.com.tw) can not set to the user.
 - On the categories page, admin can create, edit, delete the category.
 - On the orders page, admin can check the customers orders are "Processing" or "Done".
 Check the detail order can change the status of the order.
+- On the Sales Analysis page, admin can search for chart analyses or reports from any time period, and can also export reports in Excel or CSV.

 Admin Clothes Page
 ![](public/images/admin_clothes.jpg)![](public/images/admin_clothe_show.jpg)![](public/images/admin_clothe_edit.jpg)